The clergy and staff of St. Paul's are available

 Laura Wilkins, Children and Families Minister

 Wilkins is a long-time member of St. Paul's.
-She has a B.S. in Computer Science , an MBA in Marketing, and after 20 years
+She has a B.S. in Computer Science , an MBA in Marketing, and spent 30 years

-retired from the IBM Corporation in 2004.
-She serves in many volunteer capacities, the Symphony of Northwest Arkansas, past
+with the IBM Corporation in 2004.
+She serves in many volunteer capacities, the Symphony of Northwest Arkansas, past member

-member of the Ozark Literacy Council, the Botanical Garden board, and past president of the Rotary Club of Fayetteville.
-She
+of the Ozark Literacy Council, the Botanical Garden board, and past president of the Rotary Club of Fayetteville.
+She and

-and her husband Bruce have been married 29 years and have raised two children at St. Paul's; -- Lauren & Austin -- both
+her husband Bruce have been married 29 years and have raised two children at St. Paul's; -- Lauren & Austin -- both of

 Kate Oxford, Nursery Care

-Kate King began work as the Nursery Director in the Spring of 2011.
-Before that
+Kate Oxford began work as the Nursery Director in the Spring of 2011.

 St. Martin's Chaplin